chavvy/pands-project/README.md

         Iris Virginica

+### How to run the application
 In order to run the application, python must be installed (atleast 3.x or higher), and the command must be run from the from the folder in which the script is located.

-Running the script:
+### Running the script (in terminal):
+    >> cd path/to/analysis.py
-    python analysis.py
+    >> python analysis.py

-Application Menu Options
+### **Application Menu Options**
-    Option 1: Dataset Information
+**Option 1: Dataset Information**

     View basic details about the features and target data.

     Option to save to .txt file.

-    Option 2: Summarise Data
+**Option 2: Summarise Data**

     View statistics such as mean, min, max, median, standard deviation for each feature.

     Option to save results to .txt file.

-    Option 3: Generate Histogram
+**Option 3: Generate Histogram**

     Choose a feature to visualize its distribution.

     Option to save the figure as .png.

-    Option 4: Generate Scatterplot
+**Option 4: Generate Scatterplot**

     Choose any two features to compare via scatterplot.

     Option to save the figure as .png.

-    Generated output files will be saved to the /output/ folder